 NEH WORKSHOP DIRECTORY

-We have selected faculty for “Manifest Destiny Reconsidered: The Utah Experience" based on their research expertise, publication records, and teaching abilities.
-This group is comprised of scholar-teachers who have dedicated their careers to the study of Utah, the Great Basin region, its peoples, history, and landmarks.
-Despite their common interests, these scholar-teachers offer a diversity of perspectives and interpretations that will present Utah as the mosaic that it is.
+We have selected faculty for Manifest Destiny Reconsidered: The Utah Experience based on their research expertise, publication records, community connections, and teaching abilities.
+This group is comprised of scholar-teachers and community members who have dedicated their careers to the study of Utah, the Great Basin region, its peoples, history, and landmarks.
+Despite their common interests, this group offers a diversity of perspectives and interpretations that will present Utah as the mosaic that it is.

 Gregory E. Smoak, Director of the American West Center and Associate Professor of History at the University of Utah, specializes in American Indian, American western, environmental, and public and oral history.
 Smoak has worked on projects for the National Park Service, the United States Forest Service, the Shoshone-Bannock Tribes, the Ute Mountain Ute Tribe, the Big Sandy Rancheria of Western Mono Indians, and the Navajo Nation.
 He wrote Ghost Dances and Identity: Prophetic Religion and American Indian Ethnogenesis in the Nineteenth Century.